 Packaging Packaging is one of the biggest challenges facing the food and drink industry.
-To address it, we have committed to making all of our packaging 100% reusable or recyclable or compostable by 2025.
+To address it, we have committed to making 100% of our packaging to be reusable or recyclable or compostable by 2025.
 We will only achieve it if we stretch our boundaries, work in partnerships with others and invest in R&D and Open Innovation to develop new packaging solutions across our products and operations around the world.

 Why we do need packaging?
 Packaging plays a vital role in protecting and preserving products for consumers.

 Packaging preserves food from external contaminants and guarantees taste and quality by preventing spoilage and allowing transport, storage and distribution.
 Our packaging complies with the most stringent regulations on food contact materials.
 Consumer safety and product quality are always our priority.